fstirlitz/luaparse/README.md

   created.
 - `onDestroyScope: null` A callback which will be invoked when the current scope is destroyed.
+- `onLocalDeclaration: null` A callback which will be invoked when a local variable is declared.
+The identifier will be passed as the only parameter.
 - `luaVersion: '5.1'` The version of Lua the parser will target; supported values are `'5.1'`, `'5.2'` and `'5.3'`.